 Staff and governors here work closely with parents and other professionals to make the most of a child’s strengths, ensure that they feel happy and safe and enable them to maximise their potential.
 We try to build self-esteem, resilience, confidence and independence in an atmosphere where everyone is valued and success is always celebrated.

 Admissions to Culverhill are via South Glos Case advisory panel who meet weekly to look at a child’s EHCP review documentation and recommend where their needs might be best met.
-Parents/carers should liaise with their child’s current school re the timing of review meetings.
-Culverhill is over subscribed so ideally requests for placements need to be made by December for a place in the following September.
+Parents/carers should liaise with their child’s current school regarding the timing of review meetings.
+Culverhill is currently over subscribed so ideally requests for placements need to be made by December for a place in the following September.